 Other production parameters in principle only increase or decrease the production based on wind speed and these are also corrected by the RYM.
 To simplify the model, I assume that the production potential of the project is simply the function of WS.

 The calculation of LCOE is based on the logic of underlying regulation.
 I.e., the assumption is that through the correction factor differences between projects in relations to production potential are eliminated.
 Assumption of base LCOE (for 100% site quality) is 50 EUR/MWh.
 LCOE for other wind speeds were recalculated accordingly based on the correction factor.
-Respective values are provided in .
+Respective values are provided in Table 3.
 For details of the calculation please see Annex A

 Table 3; LCOE based on correction factor